avysk/psgo_emitter/README.md

 `psgo_emitter` is a (Windows) console utility to create go diagrams for go life-and-death problems (tsumego).

-= Usage =
+# Requirements

+* Unless you are using pre-build executable:
+        * Python 3
+        * `asciimatics` package
-Run the program from console window.
-I recommend to use the font with good unicode support; "DejaVu Sans Mono" is what I am using (but see `d` below in "Keybindings").
+* I recommend to use in a console window some font with good unicode support; "DejaVu Sans Mono" is what I am using (but see `d` below in "Keybindings").

+# Usage

+Run the program from a console window.

 The program accepts two optional arguments:

 * the common part of file names to write (`-[sequential number].tex` will be added to it.
 By default the files will be written in the current directory, with the names `YYYY-mm-dd-HH-MM-problem-[sequential number].tex` where `YYYY-mm-dd-HH-MM` is the date and time when the program was started.
 * the first sequential number to use; `1` by default.

-= Keybindings =
+# Keybindings

 * `d` to switch between unicode and ascii display
 * `C` to clear the board